 - Act as a user group in the market, communicate broadcasters’ needs in the production domain to telecom operators, manufacturers, MNOs, industry fora, and the regulators.

-The EBU also facilitates an ongoing dialogue with the wider industry on a range of issues related to 5G, including business arrangements amongst the stakeholders along the value chain.
+The EBU continues to facilitates a dialogue with the wider industry on a range of issues related to 5G, including business arrangements amongst the stakeholders along the value chain.